UK E-Commerce Hosting: How To Find The Right One

 Dedicated hosting is one of the more expensive types of hosting.
 With dedicated hosting, web hosts lease and have full control over their own server.
 Dedicated hosting plans feature high site performance, control over customization, and virtually 100% uptime.

-WordPress hosting is a type of web hosting optimized specifically to support sites that operate through the custom management system (CMS), WordPress.
+UK-based WordPress hosting is a type of web hosting optimized specifically to support sites that operate through the content management system (CMS), WordPress.

 Server Location and Speed